influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 > show continuous queries
 ```

-Save this output so it can be used later.
+Save your continuous queries output to use later.

 Continuous queries are replaced by tasks in InfluxDB 2.0
-To convert your continuous queries to Flux, see the [Tasks documentation](/influxdb/v2.0/process-data/get-started/).
+To convert your continuous queries to Flux, see [Get started with InfluxDB tasks](/influxdb/v2.0/process-data/get-started/).

 ### Supported protocols